International

 Current Political Leaders

-Prime Minister: Anthony Albanese (since 23 May 2022) - Australian Labour Party.
+Prime Minister: Anthony ALBANESE (since 23 May 2022) - Australian Labour Party

 Next Election Dates

-Senate: 2025
+Senate: May 2025

-House of Representatives: 2025
+House of Representatives: May 2025

 Current Political Context